 Employers with either type of group medical plan are required to comply with certain reporting and disclosure requirements, usually by providing tax and other pertinent documents to the United States Department of Labor or to their particular state.

 Typically self-funded plans are required to provide copies of plan communications such as summary plan descriptions (SPDs) and summary of material modifications if the plan language changes.

 Employers with insured plans that require employee contributions must file certain financial documents with the U.S. Internal Revenue Service (IRS).
 IRS filings are also required of self-funded plans, including Form 5500 and any accompanying documents.

 Typically larger employers take advantage of self-funded health plans while employers with 50 or fewer employees get a fully insured plan.
 We suspect that many employers are not aware of one key benefit of self-funding.
 In my opinion, the single greatest benefit of self-funding is the return of premiums.
 Since you are creating a pool of money and taking care of your own health costs, if you don’t have the use it or lose it philosophy in place.
 Believe it or not, you can get a rebate at the end of your policy year if employees are not submitting an excessive number of claims.

 Contact An Insurance Professional From Next Generation Payroll

 We are happy to help employers select an employee benefit plan that helps the company save on costs but then also provides excellent coverage without high deductibles.
 In order to be considered one of the best payroll companies for small businesses, we believe you have to go all out to help your clients reach the next level.
-Contact one of our insurance professionals for complimentary benefits analysis.
+Connect with our employee benefits broker for a complimentary plan analysis.
 Reach out to us if you have any questions about employee benefits options for your next open enrollment.